 You’ll see a performance dip of about 10-15%.
 You’re probably better off with a desktop GPU rather than an external GPU.

-Opting to build your own own computer rather than buy a pre-built system lowers the cost substantially.
+Opting to build your own own computer rather than buying a pre-built system for Fortnite lowers the cost substantially.
 A rig specced out as such clocks in around $600-700, and you can build your own gaming computer for probably around $200 less.

 For even more savings, consider dropping the GTX 1050 Ti, and simply using the onboard Vega 8 graphics.
 But throwing in the 1050 Ti ensures that you can play virtually any game you throw at your gaming rig.